samsam996/ShastryGS/README.md

 # Ground state of the anisotropic Shastry-Sutherland model

-Computes the ground state wavefunction for the the anisotropic Shastry-Sutherland interaction $J_1, J2, ..$.
+Computes the ground state wavefunction for the the anisotropic Shastry-Sutherland with interaction $J_1, J_2, ..$.
 We assume the ground state to have a stripped $N\times N$ unit cell in the dimer basis.
-We show the unit cell for the case $N = 6$ in the /Figures folder.
+We illustrate the unit cell for the case $N = 6$ in the /Figures folder.

 The optimisation of the local tensors is done using the simple update.